core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: align="left"}

-Dependent on the situation only the address, "a", or the name, "n", is specified
+Dependent on the situation, only the address, "a", or the name, "n", is specified
 in the coap-group resource.